OpenVoiceOS/community-docs/docs/040-install_intro.md

 #### Features across all images

+- A small set of pre-installed skills so you may use your assistant right away
+- Out of the box support for the Mycroft Mark II.
 - Out of the box support for most USB microphones and speakers.
 - Out of the box support for ReSpeaker style HAT's.
-- Out of the box support for the Mycroft SJ201 sound card.
 - More hardware support to come.
-- A small set of pre-installed skills so you may use your assistant right away

 - [OVOS - Buildroot Edition](https://drive.google.com/drive/folders/113-zmx6ncoeLNsayseNxoaTlaAk1AfU2)
   - The most complete and advanced image OVOS provides.